front-end-styleguide/init/init/README.md

 Pages are prototypes for the final web pages.

-The `default` task injects a navigation bar into both component and page HTML files for fast site switching and additional settings.
+The `default` and `development` tasks inject a navigation bar into both component and page HTML files for faster site switching and additional settings.

 Components are located in `src/html/pages/components`, pages in `src/html/pages`.